-How to Measure Caffeine
+How to Measure Caffeine in Coffee

 With six mg of caffeine in a single coffee bean and 13.5 mg caffeine per gram of ground coffee, a little simple math can help you figure out your cup’s exact content.
 However, if you’re like us and resent using math on a daily basis, have no fear.